 The nifty thing about this S-shaped glass table?
 It can be flipped to become a horizontal coffee table, should you ever be in the mood for a refresh.

-Okay, so this isn’t technically clear, but we think its mirrored finish makes it just as unobtrusive.
-Like the two side tables above, it also has a convenient two-tier storage system.
+Okay, so this table isn’t technically clear, but we think its mirrored finish makes it just as unobtrusive.
+Like the two side tables above, it also has convenient built-in storage.

-This brass table has a (faux-) marble top that, like real marble, can support as much as 50 pounds.
+This brass table has a (faux-) marble top that can support as much as 50 pounds.

 Wood side tables

-One of the most handsome options we uncovered, this set of three wooden side tables can be nested, arranged together (as shown), or divvied up throughout your home.
+One of the most handsome options we found, this set of three wooden side tables can be nested, arranged together (as shown), or divvied up throughout your home.

 We’re also admirers of this pair of all-bamboo side tables that have deep storage and, as shown, can be stacked atop one another.